Khansland to help your kids re-create Eid celebrations, enjoy halal fun activities

-Hyderabad: Most people think that religion teach the methods of worship only but in reality it will tell you how to spend every second of your life.
-In contemporary times most of the Muslims want their children to be pious, among the firm believers, physically and psychologically fit and strong and kind.
-To balance between religious and physical activities, Muslim parents often get confused about Halal and Haram.

-Are you too among those worried parents?
-If yes, then forget worries as your children can have fun in an Islamic way.
-Yes, you read it right.
-City based popular gift shop Khansland’s owner wants to keep the elation of the Eid for a long time among the Hyderabadis.

-Khansland Kid Klub which runs under the banner of Khandsland gift shop is going to organise the three-day fun and enjoyment event ‘Haflatul Eid’ in the city from 8 to 10th of April.
-To keep the happiness and excitement of the Eid on the faces of Kids and Women alive , the organisers of the event have come up with kids and women friendly ideas.
-A hi-tea menu with halaal delicacies will be available in the event along with painting, calligraphy and other workshops, kids and women can enjoy and participate in various fun activities here.
+Hyderabad: Khansland Kid Klub which runs under the banner of Khandsland gift shop is going to organise the three-day fun and enjoyment event ‘Haflatul Eid’ in the city from 8 to 10th of May.
+To keep the elation and excitement of the Eid on the faces of Kids and Women alive , the organisers of the event have come up with this kids and women friendly idea.

 Talking to siasat.com, one of the organisers of the event said, ” We want to keep the smile and happiness on the faces of kids forever.
 There will be numerous fun activities and Eid like environment during the event.”